getpopper/popper/docs/index.rst

 Popper
 ======

-Popper is a workflow execution engine based on Github Actions (GHA) that allows you to execute GHA workflows locally on your machine.
-Popper workflows are defined in HCL syntax and behave like GHA workflows.
-The main difference with respect to GHA workflows is that, through some extensions to the GHA syntax, a Popper workflow can execute actions in other runtimes in addition to Docker.
+Popper is a Github Actions (GHA) workflow execution engine that allows you to execute GHA workflows locally on your machine and on CI services.

 .. toctree::